 Stars and Stripes

-YOKOTA AIR BASE, Japan — Shoppers at base commissaries can look forward to fresher food at lower prices after officials decided it’s once again safe to stock produce aisle with foods from the parts of Japan that were affected by the 2011 Fukushima nuclear disaster.
+YOKOTA AIR BASE, Japan — Shoppers at base commissaries can look forward to fresher food at lower prices after officials decided it’s again safe to stock produce aisles with foods from the parts of Japan that were affected by the 2011 Fukushima nuclear disaster.

 The release of radiation from the Fukushima Daiichi Nuclear Power Station, following a massive earthquake and tsunami on March 11, 2011, prompted the U.S. Department of Defense to cut deliveries of foods ranging from baked goods and eggs to fresh fruit, vegetables and processed items from 26 producers in northern Japan.

-Since September of that year, when a ban on apples from Amori Prefecture was rescinded, the military has been gradually relaxing the restrictions.
+Since September of that year, when a ban on apples from Aomori Prefecture was rescinded, the military has been gradually relaxing the restrictions.